cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 The Data Repository component is responsible for collecting and storing network data.
-It collects and updates the real-time operational and instrumentation data of the various network elements through the appropriate real network-facing southbound interface, as well as from other operations system components.
+It collects and updates the real-time operational and instrumentation data of the various network elements through the appropriate real network-facing interface, as well as from other operations system components.
 It also provides data services (e.g., fast retrieval, concurrent conflict handling, batch service) through appropriate unified interfaces to a Service Mapping Models subsystem.